jeremiah-c-leary/vhdl-style-guide/docs/instantiation_rules.rst

 This rule checks the entity name has proper case in direct instantiations.

-..
-NOTE:: The default is uppercase.
+Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**

 .. code-block:: vhdl

-   INSTANCE_NAME : entity library.entity_name
+   instance_name : entity library.ENTITY_NAME

 **Fix**

 .. code-block:: vhdl

-   INSTANCE_NAME : entity library.ENTITY_NAME
+   instance_name : entity library.entity_name

 instantiation_029
 #################